 One of the main reasons to start international investing is for diversification.
 Investors must not only make money, but protect it too.
 You increase your diversification and lower several different types of risk when investing globally.

-Investing in a single stock would be risky, but investing in a single country is also risky.
+Investing in a single stock would be risky, but investing in a single country is risky too.
 You also diversify your holdings and increase the chances of long-term growth through buying international stocks.

 Global Markets, More Flexibility

 Being able to react to global news also gives flexibility.
 Local events can be hugely profitable for investors, but only if they have access to the local exchange.

 In a hypothetical scenario, let’s imagine that a large oil field was found off the coast of Hong Kong.
 By having a Hong Kong brokerage account already in place, you could immediately react and buy assets which would benefit most.

 Drawbacks From Investing in Asian Markets Are Few

 Sometimes stock information is in a different language.
 The process of setting up foreign brokerage and bank accounts can deter investors entirely.
 But while there is a steep learning curve to global investing, the positives far outweigh the negatives if you are willing to put in the time and effort.

-Frontier markets are some of our favorite countries to invest in.
+Frontier markets are some of our favorite places to invest in.
 They multiply many of the advantages which come from international investing.